 Perhaps the last place you would expect banned toy magnets to be on sale is on an aeroplane.
 But that’s what happened in 2013 and both Qantas and its duty free supplier, Alpha Flight Services have been taken to court.

 Toys that feature strong small magnets are banned in Australia and many other places.
 Such magnets are known to cause serious internal damage if swallowed.

-On 13 January this year, Consumer Affairs Victoria announced the Court’s findings:
+On 13 January 2015, Consumer Affairs Victoria announced the Court’s findings:

 - Qantas was fined $200,000 plus costs

 - Alpha Flight Services was fined $50,000 plus costs

 Both companies also had to cover the costs of a consumer recall, destroying the products and other outlays.

 The magnets, known as ‘Nano Magnetics Nanodots Onyx/Gold’ were available for purchase on Qantas international flights and via the airline’s ‘In Sky Shopping’ website between August and September 2013.